Tarzanyias/shilajit/README.md

 1. **News** – Fast-paced coverage of major tech stories, product launches, and industry shifts.
 2. **Reviews** – Honest, hands-on testing of devices and software with real-world benchmarks.
-3. **Features** – Analytical and narrative-driven content exploring prominent trends and innovations.
-4. **How-To** – Practical guides to help readers navigate tech tasks and tools.
-5. **Tech Culture** – Articles exploring how technology intersects with culture, society, and the future.
+3. **Tech Culture** – Articles exploring how technology intersects with culture, society, and the future.
-6. **Downloads & Tools** – Safe, curated software suggestions and utilities for power users.

 ---